The Good News of the Kingdom: The Nature of the Kingdom

 Secondly, Christ understood the Kingdom to be a sphere of wholeness and blessing.
 This only stands to reason, since wherever God reigns directly over his creatures, those creatures must take on the likeness of their Creator.
 They must reflect, in their own nature, the integrity, beauty, and blessedness of the One who made them.

 Over and again we see this important truth vividly reflected in the gospels.
-Consider, for example, this thought-provoking text from Matthew: “Jesus was going about all the cities and the villages, teaching in their synagogues, proclaiming the gospel of the Kingdom, and healing every kind of disease and every kind of sickness” (Mt.
-9:35; 10:7-8, 12:28).
+Consider, for example, this thought-provoking text from Matthew: “Jesus was going about all the cities and the villages, teaching in their synagogues, proclaiming the gospel of the Kingdom, and healing every kind of disease and every kind of sickness” (Matthew 9:35; 10:7-8, 12:28).
 Here, the juxtaposition of Jesus’ saying and doing is profoundly revealing.
 On the one hand, he is proclaiming that the Kingdom is near; on the other, he is healing all manner of disease and sickness.
 Surely, then, both he and Matthew mean for us to understand that wherever the Kingdom is present, there God himself also is present to do two things: to rescue from the manifold effects of sin, and to restore to the kind of wholeness and blessedness that he had originally planned for his creatures in the beginning!
 In other words, wherever the Kingdom is present, God is present to redeem.

 Unless we completely understand these three key words—redemption, rescue, and restoration—we cannot understand the Kingdom of God.
 That’s because the Kingdom, in Jesus’ eyes, was exactly what the prophets of old had promised: a sphere of wholeness and blessing that is the direct result of God’s redemptive activity.
 It is the direct result of God rescuing his people and his world from the manifold spiritual and physical enemies introduced by Adam at the Fall, and also of his restoring them to the manifold “friends” he originally planned for them at the creation.
 Again, unless we fully grasp these closely related ideas, we cannot understand the Kingdom.
 Through God’s redemptive action in history, his people and his world are rescued and restored; through his redemptive action, they are brought under the blessedness of his direct reign; through his redemptive action, the Kingdom of God comes.